 Lastly, while I still have four versions of the schedule – one CSV format with the Steelers schedule only; one CSV format with the Steelers schedule and the NFL playoffs, and ICS versions of both – I decided to put all files in the same zip package.
 So please be sure to choose wisely when it’s time to import the calendar.
 File names are as follows: steelers_2013.csv (or .ics) is the Steelers schedule only; steelers_nfl_2013.csv (or .ics) is the Steelers schedule and NFL playoffs.

 The CSV version of the schedule is compatible with Microsoft Outlook 98 or later.
-It might also work with Google Calendar or any other calendar app that can import calendar events from CSV files.
-However, it has only been tested with Outlook 2010.
+It might also work with any calendar app that can import from CSV files; it has only been tested with Outlook 2010, however.

-The iCal version of the schedule has not been tested at all.
-I used this handy online tool to convert the CSV to iCal format, so if there are any problems with the iCal version, please take it up with the webmaster there! 🙂 I did, however, open the iCal file in Outlook and it appears to be correct.
+The iCal version of the schedule is for Google Calendar and iTunes\iPhone.
+It has not been tested at all.
+I used this handy online tool to convert the CSV to iCal format, so if there are any problems with the iCal version, please take it up with the webmaster there!

-Both schedules contain all preseason and regular season Steelers games as well as the name of the network airing the game.
+Either schedule contains all preseason and regular season Steelers games as well as the name of the network airing the game.
 All times are for the Eastern (USA) time zone.
 A reminder is also scheduled for 8:00PM the day before each game.
-Fans of other (lesser) teams are free to download the file and use it as a template to create a schedule for their favorite team using any spreadsheet app that supports CSV files.

 * * *

-- Download the appropriate file to your desktop and unzip.
+- Download the zip file to your desktop and unzip.